neilcruz1/petty-unfollower/README.md

 # Petty Unfollower
 - This is a brief Python script that uses the Instabot library that lets you see your nonfollowers in a command line interface.
-There are program/apps that accomplish this already, but this is a neat Python program that is cool to use and feel free to make changes.
+There are programs/apps that most likely and already accomplish this, but this is just a neat Python program that's cool to use.
 - Works with Python version 3.5+

 # Libraries used: